 The following prerequisite courses must be completed with grades of “C” or higher at a regionally accredited two year or four year college or university within the timeline specific to your degree status as defined below:

-- 1 full course of developmental psychology (birth to death, normal psychological development across the life span)
+- 1 full course of psychology

 - 1 full course of physiology* (human/vertebrate/organ)

 - 1 full course of statistics

 - 1 course of medical terminology **